End-Stage Renal Disease

 The term uremia refers to an increased blood urea concentration leading to a constellation of ESRD sequelae that include shortness of breath, nausea, vomiting, anorexia, weight loss, lethargy, encephalopathy, asterixis, pruritis, pericarditis, seizures, and coma.

-African Americans have a significantly higher prevalence of CKD compared with other racial groups in the US due, in part, to higher rates of hypertension and diabetes.
-Non-Hispanic whites generally have the lowest risk.
+Black Americans have a significantly higher prevalence of CKD compared with other racial groups in the United States due, in part, to higher rates of hypertension and diabetes.
+Non-Hispanic White individuals generally have the lowest risk.
 Other risk factors for CKD and ESRD include the following:

 Age.
-There is a normal age-related decline in GFR.
-Therefore in very old persons, signs of kidney damage such as abnormal proteinuria must be sought in addition to the decline in GFR to avoid a misdiagnosis of CKD.
+There is a normal age-related decline in glomerular filtration rate (GFR).
+Therefore, in very old persons, signs of kidney damage such as abnormal proteinuria must be sought in addition to the decline in GFR to avoid a misdiagnosis of CKD.

 Family history of CKD.